jjuri-socialmining/zettelkasten/Reference Box/Articles/@ nateliason, 45 Deliberate Practice Examples for Rapidly Improving Your Skills - Nat Eliason.md

 ## Rubik’s Cube

-- Make yourself solve it a few seconds faster than you normally can, and see what parts of the solution are slowing you down the most (Source: [[Peak]]).
+- Make yourself solve it a few seconds faster than you normally can, and see what parts of the solution are slowing you down the most (Source: [[@ Anders Ericsson, Peak]]).

 ## Singing